 - All licensed, registered and certified health care providers

 - Adults age 65-74

-- Essential workers in lab services, agriculture, manufacturing, postal service, etc.
+- Essential workers in lab services, agriculture, manufacturing, postal service, and other qualifying workers

 - Essential workers in critical industries including construction, food services, utilities, transportation, financial services, IT and other infrastructure

 - General population, including healthy adults age 16-64